ArenKDesai/Aren-s-Notes/Intractability.md

 The reduction solution must cover every possible instance of Y, but does not need to cover every instance of X.

-X is at least as hard as Y. This contraposi
+X is at least as hard as Y. This contrapositive can prove that